U.S. suspends trade benefits for Bangladesh over safety

-WASHINGTON (Reuters) - President Barack Obama cut off long-time U.S. trade benefits for Bangladesh on Thursday in a mostly symbolic response to conditions in the country’s garment industry that have cost more than 1,200 lives in the past year.
+WASHINGTON (Reuters) - President Barack Obama on Thursday cut off longtime U.S. trade benefits for Bangladesh in a mostly symbolic response to dangerous conditions in that country’s garment industry that have cost more than 1,200 lives in the past year.

-The U.S. move does not directly affect Bangladesh’s multi-billion-dollar clothing exports, since garments are not eligible for U.S. duty cuts.
-But it could prompt the European Union into similar action, which would have a bigger impact as Bangladesh’s clothing and textiles exports to the EU are duty-free.

 “I have determined that it is appropriate to suspend Bangladesh ... because it is not taking steps to afford internationally recognized worker rights to workers in the country,” Obama said in a statement.

-The government in Bangladesh said it did not expect the move to have an immediate impact on business but feared it would hurt U.S. investment in the country over time.

-“We are desperately trying to upgrade the situation of our garment factories and we expect assistance, not punitive action,” said H.T.Imam, government adviser to Prime Minister Sheikh Hasina.

-The factories came under scrutiny after the collapse of the Rana Plaza garment factory building in April that killed 1,132 people and the Tazreen factory fire in November that killed 112.
+The U.S. sanction does not directly affect Bangladesh’s multi-billion-dollar clothing exports to the United States, which came under scrutiny after the collapse of the Rana Plaza garment factory building in April that killed 1,129 people and the Tazreen factory fire in November that killed 112.

+But it could influence the European Union to take similar action, which would have a much bigger impact on Bangladesh and its garment sector.

-“This was not a decision taken lightly,” U.S. Trade Representative Michael Froman told reporters.
+“This was not a decision taken lightly,” new U.S. Trade Representative Michael Froman told reporters on a phone call.
 “Our goal, of course, is not only to see Bangladesh restore its eligibility for (the trade) benefits, but to see Bangladeshi workers in safe, appropriate work situations.”

 Richard Trumka, president of the AFL-CIO labor federation, said the decision sent an important message to countries that receive duty-free access to the U.S. market under the Generalized System of Preferences (GSP) program.